 SIT Study Abroad does not permit students to voluntarily withdraw from an individual course.
 If a student is considering withdrawing from the program, the student must contact his or her home institution prior to withdrawing to discuss possible implications for credit transfer or the student’s standing at that institution.
 If a student wishes to withdraw from the program, the student must notify the academic director who will ask the student to sign a withdrawal form.
 Upon notification or last date of association with the program, whichever is later, the student will be considered withdrawn from the entire program.
 Once withdrawn, the student will not be permitted any further association with the program and will forgo any of the benefits that the program provides, including insurance coverage and visa sponsorship.
 Students agree that when they withdraw voluntarily or are dismissed from a program, they will leave the program site and discontinue contact with the program.
 Students will be responsible for making and paying for their own travel arrangements from the program site

 Learn more about our Voluntary Withdrawal Refund Procedures.

-Although SIT will attempt to maintain its programs as described in its publications, SIT reserves the right to terminate or alter a program at any time and for any reason, with or without notice.
-Normally in the event of termination or cancellation, refund procedures shall follow those set forth above in the Withdrawal Refund Procedures section.
+Although SIT will attempt to maintain its programs as described in its publications, SIT reserves the right to modify, relocate, suspend, cancel, terminate, alter, transition to online delivery, or in any way change a program, its itinerary or its duration at any time and for any reason in SIT’s sole discretion, including but not limited to closure for public health concerns, with or without notice.
+Normally in the event of modification, relocations, suspension, alterations, termination or cancellation, refund procedures shall follow those set forth above in the Withdrawal Refund Procedures section.

 PERIOD OF ENROLLMENT